William E. Ward

-William E. "Kip" Ward (born June 3, 1949) is a retired United States Army three-star general who served as the inaugural Commander of United States Africa Command from October 1, 2007 to March 8, 2011.
+William E. "Kip" Ward (born 3 June 1949) is a retired United States Army three-star lieutenant general who served as the inaugural Commander of United States Africa Command from 1 October 2007 to 8 March 2011.
 During his long career in public service, he has taught international affairs and relations at West Point, US Military Academy; served as Commander of Stabilization Force, Operation Joint Forge, Sarajevo, Bosnia; was appointed the Secretary of State's Security Coordinator to the Israel - Palestinian Authority; Deputy Commander, Headquarters US European Command, Stuttgart, Germany; and many other progressively responsible assignments.
-He later retired and served as President and chief operating officer of the logistics, IT, and engineering business, Vectrus (fka SENTEL).
+He later retired and served as President and chief operating officer of the logistics, IT, and engineering business, V2X (fka Vectrus and SENTEL).

 Education

 Ward holds a Master of Arts degree in Political Science from Pennsylvania State University and a Bachelor of Arts degree in Political Science from Morgan State University.
 While at Morgan State, he was a member of the National Society of Pershing Rifles.
 Over the course of his military service, he received military education at the Infantry Officer Basic and Advanced courses, US Army Command and General Staff College, and US Army War College.